Sasha Alexander: Career

 Alexander got her acting start on two short-lived series: the medical drama Presidio Med and ABC's twenty-something drama Wasteland.
 She achieved widespread media attention and critical praise when she appeared in the fourth season of Dawson's Creek as Gretchen Witter, the sister of Pacey Witter, and dated the title character.
 Alexander was also in an episode of the short-lived Fox comedy series Greg the Bunny, in which she played the role of a lesbian TV Guide reporter and shared an onscreen kiss with Sarah Silverman.

 Alexander appeared in the films Lucky 13 and All Over the Guy, as well as He's Just Not That Into You (in the role of Catherine), the independent movie The Last Lullaby, and Yes Man (as Lucy) starring Jim Carrey.
 She appeared as District Attorney Robin Childs in the CSI episode "Alter Boys", and she appeared in an episode of Friends ("The One with Joey's Interview"), playing a Soap Opera Digest reporter who interviewed Joey.

 Alexander joined NCIS as Secret Service/NCIS Special Agent Caitlin "Kate" Todd in 2003.
 Her character replaced Vivian Blackadder, played by Robyn Lively, who had appeared in the backdoor pilot episodes "Ice Queen" and "Meltdown" on JAG.
 The official pilot episode "Yankee White" aired September 23, 2003, on CBS.
-Alexander's two year tenure on the show ended in May 2005 when her character, Kate, is killed by a terrorist who shoots her in the head during the last few seconds of the season-two finale, "Twilight".
+Alexander's two-year tenure on the show ended in May 2005 when her character, Kate, was killed by a terrorist who shoots her in the head during the last few seconds of the season-two finale, "Twilight".
 The official explanation for her departure was that "she asked to be let out of her contract to pursue other opportunities".
 In statements made by Alexander since her departure from NCIS, she has made clear that her problem with the show was that she felt the workload was too physically demanding for her.

+In 2023 she stated on the podcast The Double L Show, that those claims of the workload being too demanding for her are in fact not true, since she was an olympic trained ice skater and very physically capable.
+She also mentioned that her real reason leaving the show was that she felt she needed to remove herself from a toxic situation for the sake of her mental health, calling out her colleague Mark Harmon to be a bully.